 Constellation was later converted to a stationary training ship after reaching Newport on May 22, 1894.
 She remained a permanently moored vessel with the exception of two excursions and occasional trips to the repair yard into the second decade of the 20th century.
 In June 1904, Constellation was dry-docked at the New York Navy Yard for extensive survey and repair.

-Kept for her historic value and for conducting training on her spars, rigging and sails, Constellation remained in Newport, Virginia.
+Kept for her historic value and for conducting training on her spars, rigging and sails, Constellation remained in Newport, Rhode Island.
 She saw decreased activity for the next twenty years until the Navy then discontinued sail training in 1920.

 In recognition of the one-hundredth anniversary of the writing of the National Anthem, the National Star Spangled Banner Centennial commission asked that Constellation partake in the celebration.
 Acting Secretary of the Navy Franklin D. Roosevelt ordered the vessel restored "as she appeared in 1814," with minimize costs that "include only such general details as would be noticed by the layman."